donal-omahony/qtumbook/en/part1/utxos-balances.md

 ]
 ```

 Note that both of these UTXOs share the same txid.
-In other words, one send money transaction created two new UTXOs:
+In other words, one 'send money' transaction created two new UTXOs:

 + `qdiqg2mp646KhSQjVud3whv6C34hNHQnL2`: Receiving address, holding value of 10.
 + `qddyh9oMU44qZ28bEY9WhCDbmCaALVDr1k`: The original sender UTXO had 20k qtum, the amount generated.
 This a new UTXO created to hold the change, minus fees.